BioDT/uc-CWR/README.md

 As an addition to ModGP, you can run two of Capfitogen's most useful tools: ELC maps and Complementa maps to visualise overlap with protected areas.

+- After cloning this repository, you need to clone Capfitogen (a submodule) as well with `git submodule update --init`.

 - To run our version of CAPFITOGEN in [RStudio](https://posit.co/downloads/), open `capfitogen_master.R` and execute the code, changing inputs like species name and other parameters.
 The script guides you through the whole process.

 - To run on LUMI: obtain interactive session: